This topic contains the following sections.

 - Click + Create New.

-- From the Registry Type drop-down, select GitHub Container Registry and click Next.
+- From the Registry Type drop-down, select the appropriate registry and click Next.

 - Complete the required settings.

 - (Optional) Subscribe to registry notifications by selecting Subscribe to Registry Notifications.

 |Registry Type||Specify the registry type from the drop-down, in this case, select GitHub Container Registry.|